1936 United States presidential election: Campaign

 Landon proved to be an ineffective campaigner who rarely travelled.
 Most of the attacks on FDR and Social Security were developed by Republican campaigners rather than Landon himself.
 In the two months after his nomination, he made no campaign appearances.
 Columnist Westbrook Pegler lampooned, "Considerable mystery surrounds the disappearance of Alfred M. Landon of Topeka, Kansas ...
 The Missing Persons Bureau has sent out an alarm bulletin bearing Mr. Landon's photograph and other particulars, and anyone having information of his whereabouts is asked to communicate direct with the Republican National Committee."

 Landon respected and admired Roosevelt and accepted most of the New Deal but objected that it was hostile to business and involved too much waste and inefficiency.
 Late in the campaign, Landon accused Roosevelt of corruption – that is, of acquiring so much power that he was subverting the Constitution:

+The President spoke truly when he boasted ...
+'We have built up new instruments of public power.'
+He spoke truly when he said these instruments could provide 'shackles for the liberties of the people ... and ... enslavement for the public.'
+These powers were granted with the understanding that they were only temporary.
+But after the powers had been obtained, and after the emergency was clearly over, we were told that another emergency would be created if the power was given up.
+In other words, the concentration of power in the hands of the President was not a question of temporary emergency.
+It was a question of permanent national policy.
+In my opinion the emergency of 1933 was a mere excuse ...
+National economic planning—the term used by this Administration to describe its policy—violates the basic ideals of the American system ...
+The price of economic planning is the loss of economic freedom.
+And economic freedom and personal liberty go hand in hand.

 Franklin Roosevelt's most notable speech in the 1936 campaign was an address he gave in Madison Square Garden in New York City on 31 October.
-Roosevelt offered a vigorous defense of the New Deal.
-The most memorable section of the speech was, in the opinion of most observers, this passage:
+Roosevelt offered a vigorous defense of the New Deal: